 The Batesville Rotary Club is pleased to sponsor The Dictionary Project for third graders in Batesville schools.

-Beginning in the 2012-2013 school year, our club will give a dictionary to each third grade student in the Batesville Intermediate School and St. Louis School.
-This dictionary will be for each student to keep and use throughout their education.
+Beginning in the 2012-2013 school year, and again in 2013-2014, our club gave a dictionary to each third grade student in the Batesville Intermediate School and St. Louis School.
+The dictionaries are for each student to keep and use throughout their education.

 Through this literacy project, we hope to help students to improve their communication skills and make the most of their education.

-In 2012-13, Batesville Rotary Club’s major International Service Project is ShelterBox USA.
+Since 2012, Batesville Rotary Club’s major International Service Project has been ShelterBox USA.
 ShelterBox is the largest international disaster relief organization that provides shelter, access to clean water and lifesaving equipment immediately following a disaster.

 ShelterBox instantly responds to earthquakes, volcanoes, floods, hurricanes, cyclones, tsunamis or conflict by delivering boxes of aid.
 Established in 2000, ShelterBox has responded to over 170 disasters in more than 70 countries to date.

-Each box supplies an extended family of up to 10 people with a tent and lifesaving equipment to use while they are displaced or homeless.
+Each box supplies an extended family with a tent and lifesaving equipment to use while they are displaced or homeless.